Dangerously low hemoglobin levels

 Some people inherit hemoglobin with an unusual structure.
 Abnormal hemoglobin occurs as a result of a point mutation in one or both genes that code for alpha or beta polypeptide chains.
 Examples of hemoglobin abnormalities resulting from single amino acid substitutions in the beta chain are sickle cell and hemoglobin C disease.
 The most unusual hemoglobin molecules can be detected by hemoglobin electrophoresis, which separates hemoglobin molecules that have different electric charges.

-Normal hemoglobin level vary with age and sex, with women generally having lower hemoglobin values than men.
+Normal hemoglobin levels vary with age and sex, with women generally having lower hemoglobin values than men.
 Common results for males range from 13–18 g / dL.
 The normal range for women is 12–16 g / dL.
 Significant limits (panic values) for both men and women are below 20.0 g / dL or above 20.0 g / dL.

 Know more about normal hemoglobin level >>

 A low hemoglobin value usually indicates that the person has anemia.
 Various tests are done to find the cause and type of anemia.
-Dangerously low hemoglobin levels pose a person at risk of heart attack, heart failure or stroke.
+Dangerously low hemoglobin levels pose a person at risk of heart attack, heart failure, or stroke.
 A high hemoglobin value indicates that the body can make many red blood cells.
 Other tests are performed to isolate the cause of abnormal hemoglobin levels.
 Severely high or low levels should be called immediately to the attention of the patient’s physician.

 Some causes of low hemoglobin level